ADL Calls for Congressional Action to Close Federal Hate Crime Gap

 authority for federal investigations and prosecutions in cases in which the bias violence

-The HCPA is sponsored by Sens.
-Edward Kennedy (D-MA), Arlen Specter (R-PA), and
+Under the leadership of Sens.
+Edward Kennedy (D-MA), Arlen Specter (R-PA), Ron

-McCollum (R-FL) in the House.
-The HCPA is strongly supported by President Clinton, the
+Frank (D-MA), and Michael Forbes (D-NY).
+The HCPA is strongly supported by President

-Department of Justice, twenty-two state Attorneys General, and a broad range of national
+Clinton, the Department of Justice, twenty-two state Attorneys General, and over 100

 The Anti-Defamation League, founded in 1913, is the world's leading organization fighting anti-Semitism through programs and services that counteract hatred, prejudice and bigotry.